hitpythondevelopers/website/README.md

 # HIT.PY Dev
-Website for a Harare Institute of Technology python developers.
+Website for python developers of Harare Institute of Technology.

 ### Getting Started